tardate/LittleArduinoProjects/playground/MotorControlPWM/README.md

 ## Notes

-Demonstrates using a PWM signal to control the current driving a DC motor, hence it's speed.
+Demonstrates using a PWM signal to control the current driving a DC motor, hence its speed.

 The small PWM signal is amplied with an NPN transistor.
 An S9013 transistor is used in this case, primarily because: